steqeq/0000/docs/rocm.md

 |Visual Studio| Not appplicable| Plugin Available|
 |HIP Ray Tracing| Unsupported|Supported|

+AMD is continuing to invest in Windows support and expect enhanced features in subsequent revisions

 ```{note}
 The 5.5 Windows Installer collectively groups the Math and Primitives
 libraries.